 Silicosis is usually chronic, but acute, accelerated, and conglomerate forms are possible.

-Patients who have silicosis are at risk for pulmonary complications and other disorders (eg, TB, nocardiosis, lung cancer, progressive systemic sclerosis).
+Patients who have silicosis are at risk for pulmonary complications and other disorders (eg, tuberculosis, nocardiosis, lung cancer, progressive systemic sclerosis).

 Base the diagnosis on chest imaging (eg, multiple 1- to 3-mm rounded opacities) in patients with a history of exposure.